 - Chlorine levels: Free chlorine levels should be between 1 and 3 ppm.
 Although saltwater chlorinator production may slow down or stop during cold temperatures, you may need to use a floating chlorinator with chlorine tablets as an alternative source for maintaining proper chlorine levels.

 - Salt levels: Depending on your chlorine generator, salt levels should be from 2700 to 3400 ppm.
 If your levels deviate, simply adjust them as needed.
 Remember that saltwater pools have a lower salt level than ocean water.

 - Total alkalinity: Aim for a total alkalinity level of 80-120 ppm to prevent scaling and maintain the overall balance of your pool’s water chemistry.

 - Calcium hardness: To prevent scaling and cloudiness, maintain calcium hardness levels between 200 and 400 ppm.

-During cold weather, regular checks are crucial to ensure your pool’s water chemistry remains balanced and your salt system functions properly.
+Regular checks are crucial during cold weather to ensure your pool’s water chemistry remains balanced and your salt system functions properly.
 Take the time to clean your chlorine generator, inspect it for damage, and replace any worn parts.
-This maintenance helps keep your salt system running smoothly, and it may prolong its life.
+This maintenance helps keep your salt system running smoothly and may prolong its life.

 I have had hot tubs for over 20 years and a pool for the last 10 years.
 I had to learn how to clean, maintain and fix them the hard way.
 Since then I have helped many friends and neighbors with their pools and now I want to share everything I have learned with you.
 About Me